amient/goconnect/README.md

 - it scales simliarly to Kafka Connect by simply running mulitple instances of the same adapter
 - it guarantees at-least-once processing at minimum
 - exactly-once guarantees are optional and designed in general similarly to Beam
+- it has a concept of EventTime built in to the basic concept

 (NOTE: THE PROTOTYPE IN THIS CODEBASE DOESN'T HAVE ALL THE FEATURES LISTED ABOVE BUT THOSE ARE THE AIM AND WILL APPEAR SOON)